- New sources of pressure on Shell’s oil sands projects

 The company has appointed Rothschild, BNP Paribas and Goldman Sachs to work on the structuring of a cash-and-share bid.
 Nomura, the investment bank, is believed to be providing advice to International Power but the company has not yet formally appointed an adviser.
 It is likely to come under pressure to issue a clarifying statement to the stock exchange in the near future.
 Both companies declined to comment on their talks.

-Some investors are getting riled that the prospect of Shell’s investment in expensive oil sands production could run foul of both the moral and economic costs of the high-emissions fuel source.
+Some investors are getting riled at the prospect of Shell’s investment in expensive oil sands production could run foul of both the moral and economic costs of the high-emissions fuel source.

-Greenpeace last year put together an interesting report arguing that the confluence of cost factors – both direct and as a result of carbon pricing – could make the oil sands projects uneconomic.
-Now it seems a number of investors in Shell are picking up on the theme.
+Greenpeace last year put together a very interesting report arguing that the confluence of factors, including high costs, both direct and as a result of carbon and now it seems a number of investors in Shell are picking up on the theme.